What you will learn

 Professional group plan admins: Clicking into a channel shows the overall time duration of a channel, the number of members, and the average completion of the channel.

 Enterprise group plan admins: Clicking into a channel shows all the information that Professional has, as well as your members who’ve viewed the channel, which team they're on, if they can view or edit the channel, the date that they joined the channel, last activity, and how much they’ve watched in the channel.
-Jump into our getting started with advanced channels analytics article to discover more.
+Read our getting started with advanced channels analytics article to discover more.

 4. Channels analytics report